berinhard/model_mommy/README.rst

         favorite_color = cycle(colors)
     )

-*Mommy* will use the next value in *iterator* every time you create a model from the recipe.
+*Mommy* will use the next value in the *iterator* every time you create a model from the recipe.

 Sequences in recipes
 --------------------